MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.SchemaExtensions/New-MgSchemaExtension.md

 Create a new schemaExtension definition and its associated schema extension property to extend a supporting resource type.
 Schema extensions let you add strongly-typed custom data to a resource.
 The app that creates a schema extension is the owner app.
-Depending on the \nstate of the extension, the owner app, and only the owner app, may update or delete the extension.
+Depending on the state of the extension, the owner app, and only the owner app, may update or delete the extension.
-See examples of how to define a schema extension that describes a training course, \nuse the schema extension definition to create a new group with training course data, and \nadd training course data to an existing group.
+See examples of how to define a schema extension that describes a training course, use the schema extension definition to create a new group with training course data, and add training course data to an existing group.

 ## SYNTAX